Does My Dog Have Allergies? Do I Need to Consider an Allergy Diet for Dogs?

 If your dog does require a limited ingredient diet, you may be wondering about treats as well.
 Limited ingredient dog treats do exist, but other alternatives include using fresh foods like carrots, apples, blueberries, or apples as treats instead.
 These are common ingredients in your dog’s food and make for a tasty, single-ingredient snack in place of treats that could cause stomach upset.

-Risks of Limited Ingredient Dog Food
+Risks of Feeding Limited Ingredient Dog Food

 A main risk of limited ingredient dog food is exposing your dog to novel proteins and giving them a chance to develop an allergy to those proteins as well.
-It’s not recommended to feed a limited ingredient diet unless it’s a veterinarian recommended dog food for this reason.
+It’s not recommended to feed a limited ingredient diet unless it’s a veterinarian-recommended dog food for this reason.
 Exposing your dog to different protein alternatives early on when it’s not necessary increases the chances of them developing an allergy to it later on.
 If you’ve exposed your dog to a variety of proteins and they develop food allergies, finding a novel protein that your dog hasn’t been exposed to in order to treat their food allergies will be more difficult.

-For this reason, the best protein source for dogs in general is typically a more common protein–think poultry, fish, or beef.
+For this reason, the best protein source for dogs, in general, is typically a more common protein–think poultry, fish, or beef.
 If your dog does develop an allergy to any of these proteins, you’ll have more novel protein options to choose from like rabbit or duck that will have a better chance of helping to relieve their allergies.

 With any dog food, it’s important to make sure the food you’re feeding has all the essential nutrients needed to support your dog’s lifestyle.
 This includes limited ingredient diets.
 If you have a puppy with allergies, for example, and are wanting to feed a limited ingredient diet, it’s imperative that you find a recipe that is created with your puppy’s nutritional needs in mind.